 A Review

-Ok so firstly for a bit of wargaming background on the reviewer.
 I started playing ancients using the venerable WRG 6th Edition rules and moved onto WRG's 7th Edition and finally DBA.
 6th Edition was missing something (alternatively it was too heavily weapon-orientated, something that 7th Edition tried to break free of.... but didn't quite get anywhere in the end).
 Then we had a gap, figures gathered dust and despite local club attempts to revive the genre nothing seemed good enough.
 Then we had a plethora of new rule sets which were eagerly bought, eagerly play-tested and again never really satisfied anyone (and indeed worse at times).
 Time for a new set that maybe will be good enough.....

 So, having pondered in good wargamer-style for some years I took the chance and purchased a copy of Basic Impetus 2.0 on Wargames Vault specifically because I could get it in pdf format.
 Why?
 Well so I could dissect & digest the rules and it allowed me to make the army generation (from a plethora of armies) more user-friendly as a bonus.

-Overall a good set of rules (and certainly above the chaff) with inclusive army lists (with clever variations) makes this a rules set to try out.
 Available from their website or in personalised pdf from Wargames Vault we would, overall, so far recommend it.
 But it is early days and we are yet to have the inevitable pike vs legionnaire clash (let alone, heaven-forbid, two out-of-period armies).

 Pros....

-Anyway here are the files (the Quick Reference Sheet being amended as at 28.10.2019).....
+Anyway here are the files (the Quick Reference Sheet being amended as at 28.01.2022).....

 So, having pondered in good wargamer-style for some years I took the chance and purchased a copy of Basic Impetus 2.0 on Wargames Vault specifically because I could get it in pdf format.
 Why?
 Well so I could dissect & digest the rules and it allowed me to make the army generation (from a plethora of armies) more user-friendly as a bonus.

-Overall a good set of rules (and certainly above the chaff) with inclusive army lists (with clever variations) makes this a rules set to try out.
 Available from their website or in personalised pdf from Wargames Vault we would, overall, so far recommend it.
 But it is early days and we are yet to have the inevitable pike vs legionnaire clash (let alone, heaven-forbid, two out-of-period armies).

 Pros....